-Natural medicine from plants (such as essential plant oils or medicinal herbs) is a safe and efficacious way to augment any treatment regimen.
-Feel free to explore the main topics on the homepage of this site for an extensive delineation of various all-natural treatments.
-They are often cheaper and can be even more effective than classic prescription drugs for Candida.
+Natural medicine from plants (such as essential plant oils or medicinal herbs), is a safe and efficacious way to augment a treatment regimen.
+Feel free to explore the main topics on the homepage of this site, for an extensive delineation of various all-natural treatments.
+They are often cheaper, and can be even more effective, than typical prescription drugs for Candida.

-If you looking for ways to deal with glabrata yeast, you might find this page helpful: Candida glabrata treatment guidelines.
+If you’re looking for ways to deal with Candida glabrata, you might find this page helpful: Candida glabrata treatment guidelines.

 What is Candidemia (Fungemia)?

 Candida infections most typically are noticed in the mucous membranes of the mouth (oral thrush) or of the vagina.
 Candida also is present in the majority of human’s digestive systems; however, only rarely does it overgrow and become pathogenic.
-When this common, typically commensal, yeast invades the bloodstream this is called Candidemia (or also it can be called Fungemia).
-Candida glabrata can also make its way into the bloodstream and become Candidemia as well.
-When Candida glabrata invades the blood, this is can be a very serious condition; one that can potentially prove fatal for the individual.
+When this common, typically commensal, yeast invades the bloodstream this is called Candidemia.
+Candida glabrata can also make its way into the bloodstream and cause Candidemia as well.
+When Candida glabrata invades the blood, this can be a very serious condition; one that can potentially prove fatal for the individual.

-It is very uncommon for a healthy individual to develop Candidemia; so don’t worry too much about this if your immune system if properly functioning.
+It is very uncommon for a healthy individual to develop Candidemia; so don’t worry too much about this if your immune system is properly functioning.
 But, there are things that make you more likely to develop a yeast infection in the blood.
-Some of the primary conditions that can be precursors to Candidemia include the following:
+Some of the primary conditions, that can be precursors to Candidemia, include the following:

 - Having a weak immune system (e.g., this can be a result of a condition like HIV, the undergoing of chemotherapy, having recently had an organ transplant, or taking drugs that suppress the immune system)